-Other noncurrent assets consist principally of deferred debt issuance costs, security deposits, the cash surrender value of life insurance policies, deferred income taxes and tax credits.
+Other noncurrent assets consist principally of deferred debt issuance costs, security deposits, the cash surrender value of life insurance policies,

 NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (CONTINUED) (U.S. DOLLAR AMOUNTS IN THOUSANDS, EXCEPT SHARE AND DOLLAR PER SHARE DATA)

 In connection with the \$207,000 offering of Convertible Notes (see Note 2), and the \$625,000 offering of Senior and Senior Subordinated Notes (See Note 3) the Company incurred approximately \$30,500 of debt issuance costs which have been deferred and are amortized and reflected as interest expense over the life of the Notes.